Eso-Charis

-Eso-Charis, originally called Elliot, was a Christian alternative rock band with hardcore and metalcore influences that formed in Fort Smith, Arkansas.
+Eso-Charis, originally called Elliot, was a Christian metalcore/mathcore band that formed in Fort Smith, Arkansas.
 Founding members, brothers Cory Brandan Putman and Matthew Putman, and Arthur Green, eventually went on to join the band Living Sacrifice.
 In late 1997, the band recorded their first and only full-length album with Bruce Fitzhugh of Living Sacrifice.
 The album was first produced independently, but was after leased to Day-Glo Records of Stockholm, Sweden.
 Later on, production of the album moved to Solid State Records, the same label as Living Sacrifice.
 Cory has stated that they most likely will not do a reunion.
 He also stated that after his brother and Green quit the band they added two guitarists, bassists, and drummers, with Cory and Jayson being the vocalists.